Shapiro, Lewis & Appleton

-A: For an injury lawsuit, a legal deposition is a formal process where the injured person testifies under oath.
-This usually means one of the parties (either the injured person's attorney or the defense or insurance attorney), assures that a licensed court reporter/stenographer is present to record the injured person's testimony, which then can be used in certain ways in the injury case.
+A legal deposition in an injury lawsuit is a formal process where the injured person testifies under oath, which usually means one of the parties–either the injured person’s attorney or the defense or insurance attorney, assures that a licensed court reporter/stenographer is present to record the injured person’s testimony, which then can be used in certain ways in the injury case.

 Every state and federal court specifies a written court procedure on exactly how a deposition can be conducted, and other provisions specify how it can later be used once it is typed up by a court reporter.